google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

     .catch(error => { console.log(error); });

-You can also scan for Bluetooth devices based on the device name being advertised with the `name` filters key, or even a prefix of this name with the `namePrefix` filters key.
+You can also request Bluetooth devices based on the device name being advertised with the `name` filters key, or even a prefix of this name with the `namePrefix` filters key.
 Note that in this case, you will also need to define the `optionalServices` key to be able to access some services.
 If you don't,